spacetelescope/cubeviz/README.md

 More info on glue: http://glueviz.org

-If you run into any issues or have suggestions for new features, we encourage you to create issues on GitHub or send comments to https://www.susankassin.com/contact/
+If you run into any issues or have suggestions for new features, we encourage you to create issues on GitHub.

-This release requires Python 3.5 or 3.6.
+This release requires Python 3.6.

 ** Note: There have been some issues with Miniconda3 with conda version less than 4.5.
 If you see any problems with installation or running cubeviz and your conda version is less than 4.5 it is best to update to 4.5.
 See [upgrade instructions](https://conda.io/miniconda.html) for more information.